-Humankind faces numerous, urgent challenges which also present opportunities for Nouryon.
-Chemistry plays a vital role in solving these challenges.
-Nouryon works with our customers, partners, and people to develop the essential solutions our changing world needs.
-For example, Nouryon contributes to feeding a growing population; improving health, sanitation, and medicine; and making buildings and infrastructure more sustainable and durable, while mitigating our own greenhouse gas emissions and improving our resource efficiency and energy consumption management.
+Humankind faces many challenges that present opportunities for Nouryon.
+Chemistry plays a vital role in solving some of these challenges by providing essential solutions our changing world needs.
+For example, Nouryon contributes to feeding a growing population; improving health, sanitation, and medicine; and making buildings and infrastructure more sustainable and durable.